ASICS legit check: how to spot a real sneaker

 Gel-NYC

 The Gel-NYC combines mesh, suede, and synthetic panels.
-It's precisely this mixed construction that creates the most visible discrepancies between the original and the copy.
+It's this mixed construction that creates the most visible discrepancies between the original and the copy.

 Mesh density: on the original, the mesh weave is tight and perfectly symmetrical at the front of the foot.
 Fakes often use a looser mesh that slightly deforms under pressure.